John Kenneth Galbraith: Johnson administration

 In early 1968, Galbraith endorsed Senator Eugene McCarthy, who ran against Johnson on an anti-war platform.
 During the New Hampshire Democratic primary, Galbraith toured the Granite State, giving pro-McCarthy speeches in churches, union halls, campuses and house parties.
 As McCarthy had the reputation of being strange and frivolous, Galbraith's support and campaigning for him was important, as McCarthy needed the endorsement of mainstream figures to give him credibility.
 When the New Hampshire Democratic primary was held on March 12, 1968, Johnson defeated McCarthy by only about 300 votes, a humiliation for an incumbent president with a well funded campaign running against a senator widely considered to be too eccentric to be president, and who had only a fraction of the campaign money that Johnson had.
-Through Johnson won the primary, the very narrow margin of his victory was widely considered to be a defeat.
+Though Johnson won the primary, the very narrow margin of his victory was widely considered to be a defeat.
 On the night of the primary, Galbraith celebrated the result at McCarthy campaign headquarters as if it were an outright victory.
 The day after the New Hampshire primary, Galbraith was widely cheered by his students when he entered his lecture hall at Harvard.

 The results of the New Hampshire primary showed that Johnson was vulnerable.
 On March 16, 1968, Senator Robert F. Kennedy announced he was entering the presidential race.
 Kennedy asked Galbraith to withdraw his endorsement of McCarthy and to endorse him instead, a request that Galbraith refused.
 The historian Arthur M. Schlesinger Jr., who campaigned with Galbraith in New Hampshire for McCarthy, switched his support to Kennedy, on the grounds that Kennedy was a far more electable candidate than the eccentric McCarthy, a man most people found to be too silly to be president.
 Schlesinger strongly urged Galbraith to support Kennedy, but Galbraith chose to continue to campaign for McCarthy, partly because McCarthy's liberalism was closer to his own politics, and partly out of a personal revulsion for Kennedy, who had only opportunistically entered the presidential race when it became clear that Johnson was not invincible.
 Galbraith had been friends with John Kennedy, but his relations with Robert were more difficult, as Galbraith found Robert too rigid, utterly convinced that he was always right.
 Galbraith later said that with Robert Kennedy "You were either for the cause or against it, with the Kennedys or a leper".